 HBC at this time has only limited information on the garments worn by Irish boys.
 Yonger boys commonly wre dresses, but even some older boys also wore them in rural areas.
 Kilts have been reported in Ireland, but in modern times they do not appear to have been very common.
 The caps, suits, shirts, pants, and hosiery worn in Ireland appears to have been very similar to English fashions.
 Ireland has only a small population and as part of the United Kingdom, the Irish Republic was created in the 1920s, it is understandable that English fashions would have been so influential.
 Even after independence, people in Ireland and England maintained close ties.
 Many Irish immigrated to or worked in England.

 We have begun to acquire some informtion on boys' activities in Irelad.
 School is the major ctivity for children.
 Irish school uniforms in the first half of the 20th century were as far as we can tell, indistinguishable from English school uniforms.
 We do not know of significant differences.
 This is understandable because until the 1920s, Ireland was a part of the United Kingdom.
 Even after the Republic in the southern counnties achieved independence, little or no change was made in school uniform.
+Religion is another important ctivity and has played an especiall imprtant rol in Irish history.
+And of course there are imprtant activities roles for boys in the Church.
 We notice some Irish choirs although Choral music seems pronounced than in England.
 We notice some bands.
 One of the best known is the Artane Boys Band in Dublin.
 We also note Irish step dancing.
-And e have some information on holidays in Ireland.
+And we have some information on holidays in Ireland.
 Many are comparable to holidays in other European countries, but there are several destinctive Irish holidays as well.
 The best know is St. Patrick's Day.
 We do not have much information on sports, but the most popular sport as in most of Europe is footbll (soccer).
+Another activity are the various youth groups, especially the Scouts.

 The Irish are one of the most important ethnic groups that have made modern in America.
 More than 40 million Americans identify as being Irish Americans, more than one out of every 10 Americans.
 The immigrants, like each successive immigrant group, did not have an easy time of it.
 But the Irish have succeded, reaching the Presidency and the Supreme Court.
 Irish Americans from the beginning looked back at their misty, green island.
 Ethnic frstivals, music and dance are emensly popular.
 Like Scotland, the kilt is seen as ethnic folk dress and is worn by Irish pipe bands and step dancers.